 - Nonstandard Game Over: In the second game, going upstairs to finish without all of the achievements.

-- Or for those who have the ability to obtain and use a calculator.
+- The achievements "(2*125)+3" and "3*(30/(15-13))" are quite simple for anyone able to do mid-level mathematics, or for those who have the ability to obtain and use a calculator.

 - Solve the Soup Cans: "My Favourite Spot" stands out in particular.

-- Spikes Of Doom: And they even change color when touched.
+- Spikes of Doom: And they even change color when touched.

 - Stupidity Is the Only Option: Some of the achievements require you to jump into spiked pits.
 Repeatedly.

-- Take That, Audience!: The games have some snark towards the kind of player who would devote him-or-herself towards gaining absolute 100% completion of a time-wasting online game where you win by doing pretty mundane things.
+- Take That, Audience!: The games have some snark towards the kind of player who would devote themselves towards gaining absolute 100% completion of a time-wasting online game where you win by doing pretty mundane things.
 Such as the kind of player who is playing Achievement Unlocked.

-Achievment unlocked!
+Achievement unlocked!
 Read TV Tropes article